 3. Is it safe?

 The biggest myth is that lash extensions ruin your own lashes.
 They do not.
 If applied correctly and properly, they are safe and do not ruin the health of your natural lashes.
 Your lashes grow every two days.
 Be sure not to rub your eyes or tug or pull on the extensions because this can cause lash loss and even damage to your natural lashes.
-If you are one to get regular refills, it is highly recommended that you use Eyenvy.
-Eyenvy is a lash conditioner that promotes thicker and longer lash growth.
+If you are one to get regular refills, it is highly recommended that you use a lash serum to promote growth.

 4. How long do they last?